Krym/persian-angular-ui-bootstrap/README.md

 Directives should work.
 All the time and in all browsers.
 This is why all the directives have a comprehensive suite of unit tests.
 All the automated tests are executed on each checkin in several browsers: Chrome, ChromeCanary, Firefox, Opera, Safari, IE9.
 In fact we are fortunate enough to **benefit from the same testing infrastructure as AngularJS**!

+### Persian Version

+Angular is a world class level js library that most of the time is the first choice to write a single page application.
+One its best facilities is its directives that helps developers to use modular two-way binding components.
+So it is important for angular to have versions compatible with local needs all over the world.
+This version is a starting to present some persian facilities.

 ## Support

 If you are having problems making some directives work, there are several ways to get help: